dazinator/dazinator.github.io/source/_posts/2015-02-26-how-far-does-the-xrm-sdk-s-bulkrequestmessage-get-you.md

 A BulRequestMessage:-
 1. ContinueOnError = false
 2. Containing a CreateRequestMessage (to insert / create the contact)
-3. Containing a RetrieveRequestMessage - with the target entity id set to: '2f4941ec-2f6f-4c7f-8adc-c6f4fb002d42' and "accountnumber" specified as as an attribute to retrieve.
+3. Containing a RetrieveRequestMessage - to retrieve the "accountnumber" of target entity: '2f4941ec-2f6f-4c7f-8adc-c6f4fb002d42'

 ## Let's start pushing the boat out a bit.
 Here is a batch of T-SQL commands: